What is the Gold Standard?

 In 1871, the newly unified Germany, benefiting from reparations paid by France following the Franco-Prussian war of 1870, took steps which essentially put it on a Gold Standard.
 The impact of Germany’s decision, coupled with the then economic and political dominance of the UK and the attraction of accessing London’s financial markets, was sufficient to encourage other countries to turn to gold.
 However, this transition to a pure Gold Standard, in some opinions, was more based on changes in the relative supply of silver and gold.
 Regardless, by 1900 all countries apart from China, and some Central American countries, were on a Gold Standard.
 This lasted until it was disrupted by the First World War.
 Periodic attempts to return to a pure classical Gold Standard were made during the inter-war period, but none survived past the 1930s Great Depression.

-How the Gold Standard Worked
+How does the Gold Standard work?

 Under the Gold Standard, a country’s money supply was linked to gold.
 The necessity of being able to convert fiat money into gold on demand strictly limited the amount of fiat money in circulation to a multiple of the central banks’ gold reserves.
 Most countries had legal minimum ratios of gold to notes/currency issued or other similar limits.
 International balance of payments differences were settled in gold.
 Countries with a balance of payments surplus would receive gold inflows, while countries in deficit would experience an outflow of gold.